peteroupc/classic-wallpaper/docs/uielements.md

 For a high degree of flexibility, new graphical user interface systems should allow for the following:

 - Designing icons, cursors, and other user-interface elements in the form of [**vector graphics**](https://peteroupc.github.io/classic-wallpaper/docs/pixeltovector.html) if desired.
-- Having certain outlines of shapes in vector graphics be filled with system colors, the values of which are user-defined (such as a button face color or button highlight color).
+- Having certain shapes in vector graphics be filled with system colors, the values of which are user-defined (such as a button face color or button highlight color), and drawing lines and curves in such graphics with system colors.
 - Designing user-interface elements as images or vector graphics limited to gray tones, where the system replaces each gray tone in the image or graphic with the corresponding color in a color gradient involving one or more system colors.
 - Drawing the same icon, cursor, or graphic&mdash;
     - in multiple variations in size (width, height, or both), each with a different level of detail (where the system is expected to use a shrinking of the smallest available graphic that's larger than the requested size, if the requested size is not available), even in the case of [**vector graphics**](https://www.haiku-os.org/docs/userguide/en/applications/icon-o-matic.html) [^24], and